food Additives

 Thickeners and Vegetable Gums

 The food thickeners are the modified food starch, polysaccharide or certain vegetable gums.
-When the food thickener is added to beverage, it absorbs the fluid and the fluid thickens.
+When a food thickener or a thickening agent is added to beverage, it absorbs the fluid and the fluid thickens.
 Breaking down the starch reverses the thickening action and almost all water in the beverage is available as free fluid for absorption by the body.
-If the thickening agent is vegetable gum, it will continue to hold water even during digestion.
+If the thickening agent is a vegetable gum, it will continue to hold water even during digestion.
 Thus a vegetable based thickening agent may reduce fluid availability to the body.
-Commonly used thickening agents are pectin, agar-agar, lignin, algin, and gums.
+Commonly used thickening agents are pectin, lignin, algin, gums and agar-agar.

-The use of food thickening agent depends upon the type of food and purpose for which you are going to use it.
-Like for acidic foods, use arrowroot instead of cornstarch as later looses the thickening property in acidic food.
+The use of food thickening agents depend upon the type of food and purpose for which you are going to use them.
+For example, for acidic foods, use of arrowroot as a thickening agent is preferred instead of cornstarch as the later looses the thickening property in acidic food.
 Some of the food thickeners can be used any time during the cooking of food and some are used close to the final stage.
-How to use the food thickener is generally mentioned on the packing.You can use the thickeners and vegetable gums with all kinds of food colors like natural food color, synthetic food color and lake food colors.

 Flour is a food thickening agent that is used in between the cooking as it needs to be prepared otherwise it will give uncooked taste.
-For gravies, sauces and stews Raux is used as a food thickener.
-This food thickener is used while making the gravy.
-Egg yolks, nuts, yogurt are some other food thickeners that are used as food thickening agents.
+For gravies, sauces and stews, Raux is used as a food thickener.
+Raux is typically made from flour and butter.
+This food thickener is used while making thick gravy.
+Egg yolks, nuts, yogurt are some other natural food thickeners that are used as food thickening agents.

 Food thickener when used in any food absorbs the fluid to thicken it but does not change the physical or chemical properties of the food.
 Based on how and from which these are made the food thickeners are classified into two many categories.
 These are

 Polysaccharides as a thickener food includes the starches, vegetable gums and pectin.
-Food starch is a flavorless powder in which comes the cornstarch, potato starch, katakuri starch.
+Food starch is a flavorless powder in which can be included arrowroot, cornstarch, katakuri starch, potato starch, sago, and tapioca.

 You need constant stirring if using flour as a food thickener.
 If not stirred, lumps will be created that are then very difficult to dissolve.
 Also before using it first make its mixture in water or liquid you are going to use and then cook it in gravy or food.